 Criminal Clearance Record Categories 4-7: Eligibility for Field Experience: Determination of eligibility.
 Eligibility for field experience is determined by the program director and the Director of the Office of Professional Certification (referred to as "OPC director" in the rest of this document), in consultation with other university offices, as appropriate.
 The purpose of case-by-case determination regarding eligibility for field experience in categories 4-7 is to insure a safe environment for all children in child-focused settings and to acknowledge the human condition of indiscretion and non-constructive choices.
 The COE strives to balance these equally important considerations in administering this policy.
-The following case-by-case circumstances will be considered in determining eligibility for field experience:The nature of the arrest/charge/conviction, including ramifications in a child-focused setting
+The following case-by-case circumstances will be considered in determining eligibility for field experience:

-- The nature of the artestenarge/conviction, meruding rammeatons in a clinic-focused setting - Recidivism (multiple arrests/charges/convictions related to a single crime and various crimes) - Time elapsed since most recent arrest/charge/completion of the sentence for the most recent conviction - Compelling evidence of rehabilitation
+- The nature of the arrest/charge/conviction, including ramifications in a child-focused setting - Recidivism (multiple arrests/charges/convictions related to a single crime and various crimes) - Time elapsed since most recent arrest/charge/completion of the sentence for the most recent conviction - Compelling evidence of rehabilitation